prachitui/Chatbot-to-help-with-mental-health/README.md

 ### JSON vs. CSV

- During this project, the biggest confusion I had was why the chatbot used a JSON file instead of CSV for the retrieval-based model.
+ During the project, the biggest confusion I had was why the chatbot used a JSON file instead of CSV for the retrieval-based model.
 I have listed down some points that make the comparison between the two file types -
  - JSON stores data in a hierarchical manner, which is better for a retrieval-based chatbot, given that the chatbot would require tags and contexts.
 - A retrieval-based chatbot is trained to give the best response based on a pool of predefined answers.
 These predefined responses are finite in number.
 A tag needs to be provided for input-to-output mapping.
-To put it simply, the input given by the user(the context) is identified by the tag provided. **Based on the best tag that is predicted, the user is shown one of the predefined responses**.
+To put it simply, the input given by the user (the context) is identified by the tag provided. **Based on the best tag that is predicted, the user is shown one of the predefined responses**.
 Hence, storing this kind of data in a JSON file is easier due to its compactness and hierarchical structure.
 - A CSV file has been used to store the data of the generative chatbot. **A generative chatbot doesn’t require tags to make predictions**.
 These data are easier to store in a CSV file since we need just two columns - input text and output text.
 Adding or deleting data would be easier in this case as compared to a JSON file.

 ## Future goals